 Research administrative support before you move to UVA

-A "must-read" resource on scientific management ("Making the Right Moves")
+A "must-read" resource on scientific management (HHMI's "Making the Right Moves")

 Transferring NIH/PHS awards between institutions

-Resources for (new) faculty and staff ( SOM Ofc. of Faculty Development/UVA)
+Resources for (new) faculty and staff at SOM Faculty Development and UVA

 NIH New Investigators Program